rizqimtiaz/Aegis-Protocol/README.md

 2. The AI acts as an expert digital forensic analyst, scanning for impossible geometry, lighting inconsistencies, and synthetic artifacts.
 3. It outputs a **Trust Score** and precise spatial coordinates of suspicious regions.
 4. The frontend renders an interactive, glowing heatmap overlay directly on the image using the HTML5 Canvas API.
+5. The user can "Solidify" the report by generating a perceptual hash of the image and logging it onto a Solidity smart contract to create an immutable proof-of-analysis.

+---

 ## 🛠️ Tech Stack & Architecture